Dietrich

 With that turn in the background (perhaps symbolic of tears), a

-hands.
-It reaches its high point exactly midway through the
+both hands.
+It reaches its high point exactly midway

 2).
 The singer largely follows the pattern of the